hyper/samples/keyless-authentication/readme.md

 # keyless-authentication

-keyless-authentication is an Electron application that demos the new Hyper OAuth API & leverages it in a Desktop application.
+Simple Electron app that demos the new Hyper OAuth API and leverages it in a Desktop application.

 ## Dependencies